-Microwave Tumor Ablation is a minimally-invasive procedure used to treat liver, lung, kidney and bone tumors.
-During a microwave ablation an imaging physician uses a CT scanner--a high-tech version of an X-ray--to precisely locate a tumor and then guides a specialized needle-like probe into it.
+Microwave tumor ablation is a minimally invasive procedure used to treat liver, lung, kidney, bone and spine tumors.
+During a microwave ablation, an imaging physician uses a CT scanner — a high-tech version of an X-ray — to precisely locate a tumor and then guides a specialized needlelike probe into it.
 Microwaves are sent through this probe, heating the tumor.
 Studies have shown that tumor cells can be killed if they are brought to a temperature of 113 degrees Fahrenheit (this is less than the temperature in many home water heaters).
-At the S. Mark Taper Foundation Imaging Center our team of highly-trained physicians, nurse practitioners, registered nurses, and technologists are led by Peter J. Julien, MD.
+At the S. Mark Taper Foundation Imaging Center our team of highly trained physicians, nurse practitioners, registered nurses and technologists are led by Peter J. Julien, MD.

 - Directions and parking information.

 Above: CT images of a microwave ablation of a follicular thyroid cancer in a 75-year-old male.
 The yellow circles show where the microwave probe was inserted precisely into the tumor.

 Some advantages of microwave tumor ablation include:

 - Ability to treat larger tumors, as well as tumors as small as 2 mm

 - Fewer smaller probes, which leads to fewer complications